-Lightweight back and stomach sleepers who like a plusher surface may also enjoy a softer mattress.
+Back and stomach sleepers below 130 pounds who like a plusher surface may also enjoy a softer mattress.
 However, since back and stomach sleepers often prefer a slightly firmer feel, a soft mattress may not be as important for back and stomach sleeper.
 Back and stomach sleepers frequently need extra support to prevent their midsections from sinking in too deeply.
 The right soft mattress should be able to support the sleeper and add plushness.

 Less than 130 Pounds

 Medium Soft – Medium Firm

 Medium Firm – Firm